Last updated: July 22, 2020

 Information We Collect

-We collect information from individuals who interact with our Site and Services, including those who incorporate the Service into their website ("Users") and the end users who interact with the Service through the websites of our Users.
+We collect information from individuals who interact with our Sites and Services, including those who incorporate our Service into their website ("Integrators"), those who utilize our services for data labeling ("Customers"), and the end users who interact with the our Service through the websites of our Integrators ("End-Users").

 We collect the following categories of information:

-- Information that can be used to identify or contact an individual ("Personal Information"), such as name and email address.
-We collect Personal Information from our Users when they give it directly to us (for example, by filling in a form when signing up for an account).
+- Information that can be used to identify or contact an individual ("Personal Information"), such as name, email address, and country.
+We collect Personal Information from our current and prospective Integrators and Customers when they give it directly to us (for example, by filling in a form when signing up for an account, or applying to receive email notifications from us).
+We may also verify the identity of our Integrators and Customers by comparing personal information against third party databases or official legal documents.

-- Information collected as a result of individuals answering prompts through the Service ("Labeled Data"), such as image labeling data, text converted from audio files played to those individuals, answers to questions, and other prompts generated by the Service for purposes of labeling data for use in machine learning applications.
+- Information collected as a result of End-Users answering prompts through the Service ("Labeled Data"), such as image labeling data, text converted from audio files played to those End-Users, answers to questions, and other prompts generated by the Service for purposes of labeling data for use in machine learning applications.
+Note that Labeled Data is not tied to any identified individual.

 How We Use Information